 We have now made a request in writing to have our deposit refunded.
 This request was given to the manager on the sales floor our sales Rep and sent to the company as well.
 Our only recourse if the return is denied will be to file a dispute form with our Bank and Credit card company as well as the BBB.
 None of these actions are our preferred by us, we would have liked keep it simple.

 No business card, emails, warranty information, no information package about products.
 Salesman printed a page schematic for electrician instead of providing a manual.
 Very pushy, incorrect on their knowledge of the law, good at misleading.
 Not a happy customer.
 Represented themselves as one company.
 No two phone numbers with the same area code.
 Hard to figure out who to contact.
 So we duplicated and went through Master Spas and Pool Spa and BBQ Sale.

-Review about: Master Spas Sales Manager.
+Product or Service Mentioned: Master Spas Sales Manager.

 Reason of review: Poor customer service.